 I love this Elizabeth Banks film so much that, as you may have noticed, I have inserted it permanently into every page at Heart Sisters (just scroll down the right sidebar).
 I also use it to kick off each of my public presentations about women’s heart health.

 And her film also reminds us that young women can have heart disease, too.
 Heart attacks can happen in every age group.
-And according to a study published last spring in the Journal of the American Medical Association, women under 55 are far less likely to seek medical attention for cardiac symptoms, and are more likely to die in hospital from a heart attack compared to men of the same age.
+And according to a study published in the Journal of the American Medical Association, women under 55 are far less likely to seek medical attention for cardiac symptoms, and are more likely to die in hospital from a heart attack compared to men of the same age.

 Ironically, the chances of a 37-year young woman (the age Elizabeth Banks was when she made this little film) being diagnosed with heart disease are four times greater than her chances of being diagnosed with breast cancer.